 Graduation plans are effective for students starting in the 2020/2021 school year.

-Graduation plans are effective for students starting in the 2021/2022 school year.
+Degree Completion Plans are effective for students starting in the 2021/2022 school year.

-*Please note that students must earn all college credits through Liberty University Online Academy’s dual enrollment program.
+Please note that students must earn all college credits through Liberty University Online Academy’s Dual Enrollment program.
 Outside credits through CLEP or transferring from another institution must be approved by administration (max of 2 courses).